vlrmprjct/raveland/readme.md

-# Frequencies Unseen
+# Raveland

-**Frequencies Unseen** is a complete remake and refactoring of the original "Word Problems" audio visualizer.
+**Raveland** is a complete remake and refactoring of the original "Word Problems" audio visualizer.
 This project visualizes audio signals in real-time using [Three.js](https://threejs.org/).
 The goal is to make sounds come alive through interactive and stunning visuals.

 ## Features